theiiienrique/theiiienrique.github.io/docs/wordpress.md

 <Step>

-Place your photo in the center of the canvas and save the file as a `.jpg` or `.png`.
+Place your photo in the center of the canvas and save the file as a `.jpg` or `.png` file.

 </Step>

 <Step>

-Upload the properly sized image to the **Stacking cards** block.
+Upload the correctly sized image to the **Stacking cards** block.

 </Step>

 </Stepper>

-By following these steps, your image will fit the exact dimensions of the block and avoid any awkward cropping.